A Gaza ceasefire is the closest it has been in months. Here’s what we know

 His government is propped up by far-right figures who want to escalate the fighting in Gaza, but opposition leader Yair Lapid said Wednesday that he would join the coalition government to make a hostage deal possible.
 Polls have repeatedly shown that a majority of the country wants a deal to bring the hostages home, even if it means an end to the war.

-Talks could begin as early as Monday in Qatar.
-Meanwhile there has been no let up in the Gaza offensive, with the health ministry reporting scores of people killed in Israeli strikes over the weekend.
+Talks began on Sunday in Qatar.
+Meanwhile there has been no let up in the Gaza offensive, with the health ministry reporting scores of people killed in Israeli strikes over the past 12 days.

 What are Israel’s demands?